The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   * Potion here if you are using potion in the opener
 * Plentiful Harvest

-  * This will clip if you GCD is faster than 2.47 or you have high ping.
-If the clip here is bothersome or over a quarter of your GCD cast, use the Early Gluttony opener.
+  * This will clip if your GCD is faster than 2.47, or you have high ping.
+If the clip here is bothersome, or over a quarter of your GCD cast, use the Early Gluttony opener.
   * Enshroud
 * Void Reaping
 * Cross Reaping